 </div>

-Enhance user experience: Seamless integration of filtering and pagination
+Enhance user experience: seamless integration of filtering and pagination.

-In order to implement the filtering function, pagination is also an indispensable part.
-The Anqi CMS'sarchiveListTags intype="page"mode will cooperate withpaginationtags perfectly.
-When the user applies the filtering conditions,paginationThe label-generated page link will automatically include the current filter parameters.This means that whether it's flipping pages or switching filters, the parameters in the URL will be intelligently passed and updated to ensure that users can always see the correct filter results and have a smooth browsing experience.
+While implementing the filtering function, pagination is also an indispensable part.
+Anqi CMS'sarchiveListThe tag is intype="page"mode, will bepaginationtags work perfectly together.
+After the user applies the filtering conditions,paginationThe page number link generated by the tag will automatically include the current filter parameters.This means that whether it is page turning or switching filter conditions, the parameters in the URL will be intelligently passed and updated to ensure that the user can always see the correct filtering results and have a smooth browsing experience.

-The flexible definition of the content model by AnQi CMS,archiveListthe intelligent parsing of URL parameters, as well as,archiveFiltersThe automated generation of the filter interface provides us with a highly efficient and easy-to-use article list filtering solution.This allows us to create a rich, responsive, and personalized content browsing experience for users without delving into complex coding.
+The AnQi CMS through the flexible definition of content models,archiveListthe intelligent parsing of URL parameters, as well asarchiveFiltersAutomated generation of the filter interface provides us with a set of efficient and easy-to-use article list filtering solutions.This allows us to create a rich, responsive and personalized content browsing experience for users without delving into complex coding.

-1. The parameters I define in the content model can be used directly inarchiveListThe list is displayed?Of course, as long as you define custom fields (such as)house_type), inarchiveListloop, you can directly access{{item.house_type}}This form of calling and displaying the value of the field.
+1. The parameters I customized in the content model can be directly used inarchiveListAre they displayed in the list?Of course, as long as you define custom fields (such ashouse_type), inarchiveListthe loop, you can directly access{{item.house_type}}This form is used to call and display the value of the field.
 Anqi CMS will pass these custom fields as part of the article data to the template.

-3. How does AnQi CMS handle URLs when I need to filter based on multiple custom parameters?The autoCMS will automatically combine multiple filter parameters into the query string of the URL.
-For example, when the user selects 'Apartment' as the 'House Type' and '3' as the 'Number of Bedrooms',archiveFiltersThe generated link will be?house_type=apartment&bedrooms=3.archiveListTags can intelligently parse and handle all valid query parameters in the URL to ensure the accuracy of the filtered results.
+3. How does AnQi CMS handle URLs when filtering based on multiple custom parameters?The Anqi CMS automatically combines multiple filter parameters into the URL query string.
+For example, when the user selects 'Apartment' as the 'House Type' and '3' as the 'Number of Bedrooms',archiveFiltersThe link will be generated?house_type=apartment&bedrooms=3.archiveListTags can intelligently parse and process all valid query parameters in the URL to ensure the accuracy of the filtered results.